 However, trying to gather evidence to support a claim on your own can be confusing.

-We know how hard it is to see a loved one suffer from cancer, especially brave veterans that served their country, and will do anything we can to assist your family through the process.
+We know how hard it is to see a loved one suffer from cancer, especially brave veterans who served their country, and we will do anything we can to assist your family through the process.

 File for VA mesothelioma benefits today.